Julio César Borboa

 Julio César Borboa García (born 12 August 1969) is a Mexican former professional boxer.
-He is a former NABF and the IBF Super Flyweight Champion.
+He the IBF Super Flyweight Champion.

 Professional career

 In November 1992, Borboa beat an undefeated and future WBO world Bantamweight Champion, African Alfred Kotey to earn his first title shot.

 IBF Super Flyweight Championship

 On May 31, 1997 Julio César won the IBF Super Flyweight Championship by upsetting the undefeated Robert Quiroga by T.K.O. in the twelfth round.
-His second defense was against another undefeated fighter Joel Luna Zárate, Borboa won a twelve round decision.
+He defended the title five times including against compatriot Jorge Luis Roman. & South African Jaji Sibali.